Hodge classes and the Jacquet-Langlands correspondence: Introduction

-is a (motivated) cycle which realizes the Jacquet-Langlands correspondence (for a fixed automorphic representation).
-For example, suppose that $X_1$ and $X_2$ correspond to $\U(\VV_1)$ and $\U(\VV_2)$ respectively, where $\VV_i$ is a hermitian space over an imaginary quadratic extension of $\Q$, with $\U(\VV_i) (\R) \simeq \U(p,q)$.
-One might speculate that in this case one could take $X$ attached to the unitary group of $\VV_1\oplus \VV_2$ and $Y$ attached to $\U(\WW)$ where $\WW \subset \VV$ is an auxiliary hermitian space of signature $(p,q)$; this corresponds to the following picture of real groups:
+It would be very interesting to generalize the results of this paper to general unitary groups.
+The main obstacle to doing this seems to be understanding automorphic periods for the embedding

-with $d=pq$ and $m=4pq$.
-There are several issues that need to be resolved to determine if this does indeed realize functoriality, the most subtle of which seems to be establishing nonvanishing of the relevant periods.
-The prediction above should be viewed as complementary to the Tate conjecture, which by itself gives no indication of where to find the relevant cycle; moreover, knowing that the cohomology class realizing functoriality is related in an explicit fashion via the Lefschetz operator to the class of a Shimura sub-variety on an auxiliary Shimura variety may have useful applications.
-It would also be interesting to compare this with the recent work on Tate cycles in finite characteristic, e.g., \cite{tian-xiao-gorenoort}, \cite{tian-xiao-tate-quat}, \cite{helm-tian-xiao}, \cite{xiao-zhu}.
+where $\dim_E(\VV_1) = \dim_E(\VV_2) = n$ say, with tempered representations $\pi_1$, $\pi_2$ on $\U_E(\VV_1)$ and $\U_E(\VV_2)$ respectively, and a non-tempered representation $\pi$ on $\U_E (\VV)$.
+In the case treated in this paper, this is accomplished for $n=2$ by using exceptional isogenies to relate the unitary groups above to inner forms of orthogonal groups, and then using a seesaw to relate the requisite period integrals to triple product periods for $\GL_2$, which are well understood and fall within the purview of the Gan-Gross-Prasad (GGP) conjectures.
+In the general case, these exceptional isogenies are not available.
+Thus, it seems important to formulate and prove analogs of the GGP conjecture in the setting of the \eqref{eqn:abcd} above.

-{\bf Acknowledgements.} During the preparation of this article, A.I. was partially supported by JSPS KAKENHI Grant Numbers 26287003, and K.P. was partially supported by NSF grants DMS 1160720, DMS 1600494 and a grant from the Simons Foundation (\# 305784).
-He is also thankful to the Institute for Advanced Study for its support in 2014-15 as a von Neumann fellow, when the work on this paper was initiated.
+{\bf Acknowledgements:} We thank the referees for many useful suggestions that improved the article.
+K.P. also thanks the Institute for Advanced Study for its support in 2014-15 as a von Neumann fellow, when the work on this paper was initiated.
+During the preparation of this article, A.I. was partially supported by JSPS KAKENHI Grant Number 26287003, and K.P. was partially supported by NSF grants DMS 1160720, DMS 1600494, DMS 2001293 and a grant from the Simons Foundation (\# 305784).

-\section{Shimura varieties, local systems and motives}
+\section{Shimura varieties, local systems, and motives}